Individual Website Claimer:|

 A Generic Office Schedule is available to check on my availability.

-This is a freshman-year course for biology majors registered in one laboratory section of Bio 120.
-In this course freshmen learn about the university, the Willimantic community, and our shared biology program.
-We hope that the students, peer mentor, and faculty member become a cohesive and expanding learning community as they mutually gain and apply learning skills to achieve a deeper understanding and a higher performance in Biology 120.
-Fall 2012 Syllabus and Schedule of Topics.
+This was a freshman-year course for biology majors registered in one laboratory section of Bio 120.
+In this course, freshmen learned about the university, the Willimantic community, and our shared biology program.
+The goal was to help the students, peer mentor, and faculty member become a cohesive and expanding learning community as they mutually gained and applied learning skills to achieve a deeper understanding and a higher performance in Biology 120.
+While wildly successful, offering this 3-credit course was not sustainable, and was last taught in Fall 2012.
+A one-credit version that might have been sustainable could not be implemented for Fall 2017, and will not be taught again.

 This is a course for freshman biology majors.
 It includes coverage of all kingdoms of organisms stressing the evolution of solutions to the problems facing living organisms.
 The course focuses on the basic properties of living organisms.
-The web pages supporting the course use some copyrighted material, and those will be accessible by username and password provided only to students enrolled in the course.
-Sorry about that.
-Linked here is the plan for the Spring 2017 Syllabus and Schedule of Topics.
+Linked here is the laboratory sequence for the Fall 2018 semester.

 My course for non-biology majors deals with the practical, economic, and horticultural side of botany.
 This course in basic science fulfills the Liberal Arts Curriculum Tier 2 Science with Lab requirement and is a keystone course for the horticulture certificate program.
 I provide links here to the resources for many forms of this course taught in regular, summer, and winter intersession formats of various durations.
 The Spring 2011 financial support of the Stanley Smith Horticultural Trust in equipping space for growing plant materials for this course is most gratefully acknowledged.
 The link for Spring 2017 is a revision to permit this course to be retained in the curriculum even though it is not being offered in the spring 2017 semester.